hschne/rails-mini-profiler/README.md

 rails rail_mini_profiler:install
 ```

-That's it.
 Start your Rails application and perform some requests.
 You can either click the little hedgehog 🦔 on the top
 right or navigate to `/rails_mini_profiler` to view request profiles.

 ## Usage